Freaky Friday (soundtrack)

 Freaky Friday is the soundtrack album to the 2003 Disney film of the same name which features songs by various artists.
 AllMusic called the album a "mixed bag", specifically praising American Hi-Fi's "The Art of Losing", The Donnas' "Backstage", Andrew W.K.'s "She Is Beautiful", and Joey Ramone's "What a Wonderful World", while strongly criticizing the rest of the album.
-Girls Aloud recorded the track "You Freak Me Out" for the film but it was ultimately not included in the project, and instead appeared on the re-release of their debut album later that year.
+British pop group Girls Aloud recorded the track "You Freak Me Out" for the film but it was ultimately not included in the project, and instead appeared on the re-release of their debut album later that year.

 The album was certified gold by the RIAA in December 2003 for shipping over 500,000 copies.